datapro4hire/myAIidea/README.md

 ## 1. Input Data Used

-The input data is a text file containing tbd.
+The input data is operational data logs found in Kaggle.
+It includes task label by operational area, task duration, and task volume.
+It also includes qualitative observations.

 ## 2. Output Data